bengarrett/RetroTxt/docs/src/pattern.md

 ## The preference for reference over of primitive types

-When ES6 was released and the code created, the V8 JS engine was optimized for reference types over primitive types.
-But this has since changed, and the engine now uses a more balanced approach.
-However, the code still uses reference types for the majority of the data.
+When ES6 was new and the code conceived, the Chromium V8 JavaScript engine was optimized for reference types over primitive types.
+But this has since changed, and the engine uses a more balanced approach.
+However, the code still uses reference types for most of the data.

 > Copying and accessing JS reference types, such as arrays and objects, can use far less memory than simple types, such as long strings or integers.
 When passing data using simple types, the data gets duplicated or modified instead of referenced.

-## Typed arrays
+## Objects vs arrays

-During the code design in the days of ES6, the JS community believed that objects were more memory efficient than arrays, so several array constructors, such as `Uint8Array`, were skipped.
-However, these days, this disparity is not applicable.
+During code design in the days of ES6, the JS community believed that objects were more memory efficient than arrays, so several array constructors, such as `Uint8Array`, were skipped.
+However, this disparity is not relevant today.

 ## Do not combine reference types with primitive types in large sets